What is the good of grief? Is there anything we can snatch from the jaws of death? Or is it a final defeat – senseless, purposeless and meaningless?

 My mother died eight years ago today.
 I remember feeling the sense of total defeat for her.
 I was still alive.
 I might rise from the ashes of my grief and find joy again.
 But she was dead.

-My feelings contradicted my spiritual beliefs.
-I believed my mom was in heaven and in the presence of God.
-But I live in a tangible world.
+My feelings seemed to contradict my spiritual beliefs.
+I believed Mom was in heaven and in the presence of God.
+But we live in a tangible world.
 I could not see where she was or how she was.

 The vision of her stuck in a hospital bed with a broken hip, gasping for breath, was my tangible image.
 What made my anguish that much more pronounced was that my mother was a fighter.
 I was used to her winning, to overcoming.